 Eyal Zimet | Head Coach

-Eyal Zimet entered his first season as the head coach of the Tulane women's beach volleyball team in July of 2019.
+Eyal Zimet enters his third season as the head coach of the Tulane women's beach volleyball team after being hired in July of 2019.

-Zimet comes to Tulane from Dartmouth College, where he spent four years as an assistant coach with the Big Green women's volleyball team.
+Zimet came to Tulane from Dartmouth College, where he spent four years as an assistant coach with the Big Green women's volleyball team.